jakey-wan-kenobi/angular-sass-uirouter-browsersync-seed/README.md

 # angular-seed — the seed for AngularJS apps

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+Like the [official angular-seed](https://github.com/angular/angular-seed), this project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+Along with the HTML5 boilerplate, a few preconfigured views, karma and jasmine unit testing, this seed also comes with:

+* SASS and gulp-powered auto-compiling (along with css-nano for auto-minification)
+* BrowserSync integration -- use 'npm start' to launch a chrome browser.
+Saving will live inject CSS and automatically reload when JS or HTML files change.
+* [ui-router](https://github.com/angular-ui/ui-router) instead of ngRoute.
+It's just better.

 The seed app doesn't do much, just shows how to wire two controllers and views together.